-- Property owners or property occupiers must be treated with respect and courtesy at all times. - The cultural lifestyles of the communities living in close proximity to the construction areas must be respected. - Cognisance of the adjacent Kathu Equestrian club must be taken, and appropriate measures, as described in this document and the Socio-economic Impact Assessment must be taken.
+- Property owners or property occupiers must be treated with respect and courtesy at all times. - The cultural lifestyles of the communities living in close proximity to the construction areas must be respected. - Should construction be required outside of these times, permission is to be obtained from the local municipality, in consultation with the ECO and the surrounding landowners